Erica Fett Flaunts Incredible Curves In Plunging Floral Maxi Dress

 For the casual photoshoot, she styled her hair in tousled waves and a deep side part.

 In the first image, the tattooed model sat with her shoulders back and her legs crossed in a pink armchair.
 She tilted her head and gazed directly at the camera with a small smile playing on her lips.
-The following photo showed Erica turning her body slightly and leaning forward, as she brought her hands together.
+The following photo showed Erica turning her body slightly and leaning forward as she brought her hands together.

-In the caption, the social media sensation seemed to be stating that she believes she looked maternal in her dress.
+In the caption, the social media sensation seemed to be stating that she believed she looked maternal in her dress.
 Erica also noted that she rarely sports her eyewear during photoshoots and proceeded to ask her followers if her glasses should be worn “more” frequently.

 Fans flocked to the comments section to answer her question.